Inner North London

 Other related deaths

-Concerns summary Public health authorities failed to adequately investigate a fatal E. coli source, neglecting to gather crucial family information or provide infection control advice.
+Concerns summary (AI summary) Public health authorities failed to adequately investigate a fatal E. coli source, neglecting to gather crucial family information or provide infection control advice.
 There was no feedback loop to clinicians, leaving the family without answers or safety guidance.

 Daniel Klosi